ratsputin/jetson-frigate/README.md

   hwaccel_args: -hwaccel_output_format yuv420p -c:v h264_nvmpi
 ```
 ## Using Vulkan instead of NVMPI
-With release v0.1-alpha, Vulkan support in ffmpeg is supported.
+With v6.0 Vulkan is supported in ffmpeg.
 Note that performance isn't as good and it's unclear whether full acceleration is being taken advantage of as CPU load is greater; however, it's possible it may be a workaround for the NVMPI issue with go2rtc.
 ```
 ffmpeg:
-  hwaccel_args: -init_hw_device "vulkan=vk:0" -hwaccel vulkan -hwaccel_output_format yuv420p
+  hwaccel_args: -init_hw_device "vulkan=vk:0" -hwaccel vulkan -hwaccel_output_format vulkan
 ```